mawrkus/learn-redux/README.md

 **Benefits:**

-- Apps more predictable (single source of truth, unidirectional data flow).
+- Apps are more predictable (single source of truth, unidirectional data flow).
 - Traceability of every state mutations -> undo/redo is trivial (aka "time travel debugging").
 - The state can be easily persisted and restored (from server or any storage).
 - It's easier to debug/inspect a single state tree.